 Today, China is ground zero for the future of retail.
 It’s highly likely the West will have to learn from, and adopt, the experiments in retail that are happening today in the East.

 Confounding Stereotypes, China Has Become a Tech Powerhouse

-Foreign investments may be volatile and involve additional expenses and special risks, including currency fluctuations, foreign taxes, regulatory and geopolitical risks.
-Emerging and developing market investments may be especially volatile.
-The mention of specific companies does not constitute a recommendation by OppenheimerFunds, Inc. It should not be assumed that an investment in the securities identified was or will be profitable.
+Equities are subject to market risk and volatility; they may gain or lose value.
+Fixed income investing entails credit and interest rate risks.
+Bonds are exposed to credit and interest rate risk.
+When interest rates rise, bond prices generally fall.
+Foreign investments may be volatile and involve additional expenses and special risks, including currency fluctuations, foreign taxes and geopolitical risks.
+Emerging and developing markets may be especially volatile.
+The mention of specific countries, currencies, companies, or sectors does not constitute a recommendation by any particular fund or by OppenheimerFunds, Inc. Certain Oppenheimer funds may hold the securities of the companies mentioned.
+It should not be assumed that an investment in the securities identified was or will be profitable.